sisinflab-swot/cowl/docs/about/index.rst

 - Deserialization of ontologies into an optimized in-memory store.
 - Programmatic ontology queries.
-- Ontology editing (addition and removal of axioms, annotations, imports, etc.).
+- Ontology creation and editing (addition and removal of axioms, annotations, imports, etc.).
-- Ontology serialization to files, memory buffers or custom streams.
+- Ontology serialization to files, memory buffers and custom byte streams.
+- Ontology reading and writing as :ref:`axiom streams <istream>`, a novel lightweight technique to manipulate ontology documents.

 .. _limitations: